forbiddencoding/reddit-post-notifier/README.md

 **Reddit Post Notifier** allows users to create schedules to be notified via E-Mail with new Reddit Posts containing a specific keyword from user specified subreddits and the ability to set additional filters.
-The project uses Temporal for the schedules and handle the interaction with the Reddit API (Rate Limiting).
+The project uses Temporal for custom schedules and to assist in the interaction with the Reddit API (rate limiting and retries).

 The application exposes a REST API for CRUD operations.
 A web frontend for your convenience can be found [here](https://github.com/forbiddencoding/reddit-post-notifier-web).

 ## Getting Started